 The forced migration of African Americans did not end in 1807 with passage of the Act Prohibiting the Importation of Slaves and the end of the legal slave trade into the United States.
 The expropriation of native American land in the southwestern United States in the early 1800s, coupled with the growth of the cotton and sugar economies in these territories saw both a growing black market for slaves from the Caribbean and an overland trade in slaves from the southern Atlantic States - particularly from Virginia and Maryland.
 This overland trade has been characterized as slavery's Trail of Tears.1 Over one million slaves were sold from their homes and families by owners in the coastal states and were forced south and west in the years from 1807 to 1860 and the start of the Civil War.
 The growth in the number of slaves in the new South and the relative decline in the states of the old South is evident in the graphs below.

-1) Explore the Slave Population graph.
+1) Explore the Slave Population graph above.
 Which states saw the most dramatic increase in slave population from 1830 to 1860?
 Describe what happened to the percentage of slaves in these states over the same period of time.

 2) Prior to the successful 1807 slave revolt in Haiti led by Toussaint L'Ouverture slaves made up almost 90% of the Haitian population.
 How do the slave states in the American south compare in this regard?